Quick Answer: Should You Maintain, Migrate, Or Rebuild A Legacy Hybrid App?

 When Migration Is The Better Path

 Migration is the right middle path when the product still works for users but the technical platform is the bottleneck.
-A common example is a Cordova or PhoneGap app whose core workflows are valuable, but whose plugins, Android project, iOS project, Gradle settings, or build service no longer keep up with store requirements.
+A common example is a Cordova or PhoneGap app whose workflows remain valuable, but whose plugins, Android project, iOS project, Gradle settings, or build service no longer keep up with store requirements.

 When Rebuild Is Safer Than Migration